-The Temporary Resident Visa offered by Canadian immigration services enables foreign citizens to live in Canada for a certain period of time for either business or leisure.
+The Temporary Resident Visa offered by Canadian immigration lawyer services enables foreign citizens to live in Canada for a certain period of time for either business or leisure.
 Foreign citizens, who are residents of certain nationalities, usually will not need a Temporary Resident Visa to enter Canada (please contact us for a list of visa-exempt countries).
 Nationals of most other countries will require a Temporary Resident Visa before entering Canada.
 Spouses of individuals, who are temporarily residing in Canada, may be required to get a Temporary Resident Visa, depending on their country of birth.

 The Canadian Temporary Resident Visa doesn’t permit Foreign Citizens to work in Canada.
 When choosing the stream of immigration to apply for, the differences between a Temporary Resident Visa and a Work Permit need to be considered.
-A short-term Resident Visa enables a Foreign Citizen to enter and stay in Canada for a particular amount of time.
+A short-term Resident Visa enables a foreign citizen to enter and stay in Canada for a particular amount of time.
 A Work Permit enables a foreign citizen to engage in an occupation in Canada.

 Citizens of other countries, wanting to work in Canada, must obtain a Work Permit.
 The foreign national may additionally require a Temporary Resident Visa, should they be travelling in and out of Canada.
 The requirements to get the visa vary, depending on the foreign national’s homeland.